nodeca/nodeca/docs/nodeca-technical/server-modules.md

 So, you can access session info and other request data.
 You can attach `before` and `after` filters for your methods, which are called prior and after method:

-*NOTICE* that filters in comparison to methods have only one argument regardles to the argumetns of method itself.
+*NOTICE* that filters will receive the same arguments as server method.

 ``` javascript
 module.exports.list = function list(params, next) {